harvard-lil/capstone/capstone/capweb/templates/api.md

 This example performs a simple full-text case search which finds all cases containing the word "insurance."

+We support searching by phrase, exclusion, and some other full-text-search functionality.
+Check out our [search](#search) section for more information.

-There are many parameters with which you can filter the cases result.
+There are also many parameters with which you can filter the cases result.
 Check the [cases](#endpoint-cases) endpoint documentation for a complete list of the parameters, and what values they accept.

 Modification with Parameters: